alancameronwills/localmap/README.md

 6.	*Lightbox keyboard: Left and right arrow keys.*
 7.	*In slide show mode, if there is a sound attached to a slide, the change to the next slide happens at the end of the sound file.*
 8.  *!
 OS map goes stale.*
+8.  *Backup*
+8. Welsh option
-8.  !
-Don't show emails.
-Ask user for moniker.
+8.  *!
+Don't show email addresses, show names*
-8. Backup
-8. Start screen.
-On opening for the first time on a device/browser, user sees description of what the app and project are about, brief how-to, and guidance about what sorts of material are invited.
-Navigations to privacy statement, Span, etc. Not seen again unless you click the “?” button.
+8.	*Start screen.
+On opening for the first time on a device/browser, user sees description of what the app and project are about, brief how-to.
+Navigations to privacy statement, Span, etc. Not seen again unless you click the “?” button.*
-8. Roles.
+8. *Roles.
 Project has a designated set of admins who have write access to all items in the project.
-Superadmins have write access to everything.
+Superadmins have write access to everything.*
+8. Guidance about what sorts of material are invited.
 8. New stuff report.
 Emailed to admins of a project.
 8. Separate title field.
 20. Language.
 On start screen, user can choose preferred language.
 This affects tag names, prompts, help, tooltips.
 Doesn’t affect content entered by users.